textpattern/textpattern.github.io/setup/multi-site-installation.md

     public/
 ~~~

-Place all the files you need for your site in these three folders and leave the corresponding folders in the textpattern directories untouched.
+Place all the files you need for your site in these three directories.
+Leave the corresponding subdirectories in the `textpattern` directory untouched.

 * **admin**: Store site-specific admin-themes or non-standard plugins (e.g. if loading plugins from files using ied_plugin_composer) in this folder.
 * **private**: This folder is not accessible from the web and contains only `config.php` as standard.
 You can use this folder for items that should stay out of sight, such as database backup files, custom site templates (e.g. using flat-file plugins), source files that are compiled and internal setup notes.